How do we fight wildfires as temperatures rise? – DW – 07/18/2023

 Declining rainfall and longer droughts are making forests so dry that localized lightening can spark a small fire that transforms into an inferno before firefighters can limit the damage.

 Large fires have also broken out in Italy, Greece and Spain in recent days.
 Because of the heat and unfavorable winds, the Spanish weather service Aemet expects the risk of more fires to "go through the roof."
-Around the world, the wildfire season is in full swing.
+The wildfire season in the Northern Hemisphere is in full swing.

-Such was the scale of the Australian Black Summer megafires of 2019-20 that burnt nearly 60 million acres (24 million hectares) that once fire-resistant wet forests are also going up in flames.
+On the other side of the world, so large was the scale of the Australian Black Summer megafires of 2019-20 that burnt nearly 60 million acres (24 million hectares) that once fire-resistant wet forests also went up in flames.

 And as we continue to heat the planet by burning fossil fuels, those fires are set to worsen, endangering more people and wildlife.

-"We are not on track to reduce risk now," said Hamish Clarke, senior research fellow at the school of ecosystem and forest sciences at the University of Melbourne in Australia.
+"We are not on track to reduce risk now," said Hamish Clarke, senior research fellow at the school of ecosystem and forest sciences at the University of Melbourne in Australia in remarks last year to DW.
 "We need to change course urgently and seriously reduce greenhouse gas emissions."

-Clarke co-authored a January article on bushfire risk in Australia that argued "climate change is exceeding the capacity of our ecological and social systems to adapt," and that fire management is now at a "crossroads."
+Clarke co-authored an article in January last year on bushfire risk in Australia that argued "climate change is exceeding the capacity of our ecological and social systems to adapt," and that fire management is now at a "crossroads."

 Here are three key areas through which fire management is attempting to adapt to a new climate reality.

-Note: This article was first published in August 2022 and was updated on July 18, 2023 with reporting on current wildfires.